 - Big Interview: An interview training platform where you can build confidence in your virtual interview skills through free access to this online platform.

-- Network via LinkedIn: Make connections with UMBC alum on the UMBC alumni LinkedIn page (over 67,000 members) and also network with alum by joining our Alumni-Student Networking Group.
+- Network via LinkedIn: Make connections with UMBC alum on the UMBC alumni LinkedIn page (over 67,000 members).